Eceptonsu/evan.shi/cg/_posts/2024-01-09-planetary-atmospheric-scattering.md

 ## Results and discussion

+We have developed two distinct engines to showcase the outcomes of our project: a command-line-based engine and a graphical user interface (GUI) based engine.
+The first engine, the command-line-based variant, is capable of generating a two-dimensional image of a predefined scene in real-time, with users having the ability to customize various elements such as camera angles and positioning.
+The second engine, utilizing a graphical interface, offers users an enhanced level of control over the scene, including adjustments to sun position, color balance, and even vertex and fragment shaders modifications within the engine.
+These features enable users to manipulate a range of aspects, creating a more immersive and interactive experience.
+Both engine utilizes precomputed LUTs from the atmosphere model we created.

-All rendering of this paper is provided by the CPU renderer, which samples the entire spectrum to give a radiance spectrum of pixels.
+All the renderings are provided by the CPU renderer, which samples the entire spectrum to give a radiance spectrum of pixels.
 Based on this radiance spectrum, we can calculate the color of the pixels in different ways.
 If not explicitly stated, the result is to first integrate the radiance spectrum with the CIE XYZ basis, converting it to CIE XYZ luminance and then to linear sRGB luminance.
 The output images are saved as PNG at 8-bit for each channel, after the luminance is gamma corrected ($$\gamma = 2.2$$) and tone mapped.
 Figure 4 (a) shows a less-accurate result with only 3 radiance samples without converting to sRGB.
 The GPU renderer aims to be real-time by sacrificing the color accuracy, which only samples at RGB wavelengths for radiance.

 Precomputation takes about 200 seconds to generate all the LUTs in 20 threads with fourth order multiple scattering.
 Once generated, the LUTs are simply copied to memory and rendered immediately.
 The GPU renderer can read half precision LUTs and render the atmosphere at more than 144 frames per second, and can adjust the camera and the position of the sun in real time.

-With the limited time, we could only work on implementing Eric Bruneton and Fabrice Neyret's work.
-There is an efficient model further speed up the computation.
-Another future work that could fully exploit the ability of rendering full radiance spectrum is to enable the engine to write RGBE files, which could preserve all the radiance data for high dynamic range displays.
-Although we also mentioned cloud rendering in the proposal as a side quest, this could also be a future work that could render the interactions between the atmosphere and realistic clouds.

 ![](/assets/img/blog/as-results.png){:.lead width="1900" height="350" loading="lazy"}

 Figure 4: Planetary atmospheric scattering results from different camera angles and positions. (a): A dawn scene from the planetary surface radiance. (b) A sunrise scene from the planetary surface. (c) An outer space scene that showcases planetary atmospheric scattering on a larger scale.
 {:.figcaption}

+##### Acknowledgments

+This project, conducted for RPI Advanced Computer Graphics Spring 2023, is primarily built upon the prior works of Eric Bruneton and Fabrice Neyret.
+We express our gratitude to them for supplying valuable references.